Jim Gannon: Return to Stockport County

 Following the resignation of Dietmar Hamann in November 2011, speculation came of a return to Stockport County for Gannon; when questioned on the possibility, club chairman Peter Snape stated that should he apply for the position then "he'd merit very serious consideration".
 In the thirty months since Gannon's departure, the club had seen five full-time managers come and go, suffered relegation into the Conference National and had not won back-to-back games since February 2009.
 On 14 November, he was revealed as the club's director of football, a position leaving him "responsible for all football matters including 1st team selection and transfers"; Willie McStay remained at the club, as his assistant.
 When he took charge Stockport were 17th in the league, just two points above the relegation zone, having won just three of their opening twenty games.
 He stated that his aim for 2011–12 was to avoid letting the club slip to a third-successive relegation.

-After losing his first five games in charge, including a 7–0 thumping from Grimsby Town at Blundell Park, Gannon admitted that the club's finances limited his ability to change personnel.
+After losing his first five games in charge, including a 7–0 defeat against Grimsby Town at Blundell Park, Gannon said that the club's finances limited his ability to change personnel.
 He also stated that "if I didn't take the job, this club would've had a real chance of dying...
 I'm not proud to be the manager of a club that loses 7–0... but this is my team now...
 It has always been my club, so it's my responsibility to make things better, and over time we will."
 He released striker Antonio German, defender Chris Blackburn, and seven goal top-scorer Nick Chadwick in the January transfer window.
 He then signed defender Joe Connor on non-contract terms, and teenagers Aaron Cole and Danny Rowe on loan.
 His first win in his second spell at the club came on New Year's Day, in a 3–2 victory over Barrow at Edgeley Park.
 He then re-signed former players Paul Turnbull and Matty Mainwaring on loan.
 Worried by the situation at crisis clubs Darlington and Kettering Town, Gannon cancelled the contracts of veterans Matt Glennon, John Miles, Mark Lynch, and Ryan McCann.
 He brought in 23-year-old Telford defender Sean Newton and 18-year-old Sunderland keeper Lewis King on loan, whilst signing 19-year-old Lancaster City midfielder Danny Hattersley on a permanent transfer.
 The "Hatters" secured their Conference status with two games to spare, after a 1–1 home draw with Braintree Town on 14 April, having lost just twice in the league at Edgeley Park since Gannon's return.
 Stockport finished the campaign in 16th place, 10 points above the drop and 20 points below the play-off zone.